jimmybgammyknee/ACAD-BioinfoResume-July2022/index.md

 - Core-facility/consulting
     - Probably has a MSc/MPhil in Computer Science, Statistics or Biology
 - Informatics/System Administration
     - Probably has a BSc in Computer Science
+- DevOps
+    - Probably has a BSc in Computer Science
 - Software development
     - Probably has a BSc in Computer Science